Download The Flier

 “Very good speaker who answered all the questions and presented everything clearly.
 Very informative training”

-Participants will need to bring a copy of the European Agreement Concerning the International Carriage of Dangerous Goods by Road (ADR) 2019 edition (experience has shown that delegates may find the hard copy easier to use for the exercises than the pdfs).
+Participants will need to bring a copy of the European Agreement Concerning the International Carriage of Dangerous Goods by Road (ADR) 2019 edition (to be published in the Autumn of 2018).
+Experience has shown that delegates may find the hard copy easier to use for the exercises than the pdfs.

 Your Attention Is Drawn To These Conditions